The Blue Raccoon

 The Kaiser bellowed at Moltke, "Your uncle would've given me a different answer!"
 This was a sharp cut; he was referring to "Moltke the Great" who, with Bismarck, unified Germany into an empire.

-The younger Moltke must've known that plans to send the armies to the East were worked on through 1913, and with typical German efficiency could've been yanked out of their files and put into play.
+The younger Moltke must've known that plans to send the armies to the East were worked on through 1913, and with typical German efficiency could've been yanked out of their diligently maintained files and put into play.
 German railroad officers received as rigorous training as soldiers.
-A staff officer who'd worked on these plans would later prove, on paper at least, that with almost the flip of a switch, the Germans could've transferred up to four armies to the east within days.
-But the German Railway Office wasn't consulted: just two neurotics getting red-faced in Berlin, both of whom, were they in civilian life, would've been more suitable for running a grocery store.
+A staff officer who'd worked on these plans would later prove -- on paper at least -- that almost with the flip of a switch, the Germans could've transferred up to four armies to the east within days.
+But the German Railway Office wasn't consulted: instead, history's great moment came down to a pair of fatal neurotics getting red-faced in Berlin, who, were they in civilian life, would've been suitable for running a deli.

 Moltke quite simply didn't want to deviate from the schedule.
 He seems just to have wanted to get it over with.
 War was inevitable; let it come.
 This meant violating the neutrality of Belgium, and tripping the wire to get Britain involved.